 Albert Einstein once said “The hardest thing in the world to understand is the Income Tax.”
 This year COVID-19 has been changing our lives completely, but one thing that remains similar to last year is that the new financial year brings with it some new tax considerations..

-Click here to find out what preparing for tax time looked like in 2019.
 Below we have listed 6 key changes from the end of 2020 financial year and onwards.
 Some of them require having the correct funds to spare and/or invest and others relate to changed working conditions.

 2021 Company tax rate decreases for Base Rate Entities